cobwebkanamachi/mame-tiny-with-sdk80/README.md

 *** cp -rp /mnt/c/Users/user/Downloads/mame.org/build /mnt/c/Users/user/Downloads/mame/build
 *** testify residue procedures.
 2025/12/19 I forgot how to make it or fix it.
 *** I get how to fix above, i will note here.
+*** sfx file extract to current dir, so makedir mame and specify path mame.
+    I did 7z used, i suspect this would affect result of above(now testing it cause).

 2. get 2 files from this repo. makefile  -> top of mame dir(mv makefile makefile.org, then copy)